-I have now begun a fresh approach, relying on colour, form, gestural marks, and instinct to let a painting evolve.
-The recent paintings such as ' Something set in stone ', and ' Cribba 2 ', shown here, are the first in what I hope will become a significant shift, relying on memory, intuition, and patience - patience to start again every day, continually overpainting and waiting for something exciting to emerge.
+I have now begun a fresh approach, using colour, form, gestural marks, and instinct to let a painting evolve, relying on memory, intuition, and patience - patience to start again every day, continually overpainting and waiting for something exciting to emerge.

-Back home in Chagford and now reflecting on the six weeks I spent this spring in the Shetlands.
+Earlier this year, I spent six weeks in the Shetlands.
 The intention was to spend time, on my own, in these remote islands, trying to find a way of painting how it felt to be there in a very different landscape.
 For the first few weeks the weather was challenging - bitter winds, lashing rain and hail storms, sometimes depressing, sometimes exciting, especially the spectacular seas crashing against black cliffs.
-Initially I was lonely - 'why am I here?' - but this changed.

 A chance meeting led me to get to know three artists living and working in the Shetlands, I went along to various music evenings, including the annual folk festival, did a lot of walking, some with visiting friends, and rented a small studio space to paint.

 The Shetlands paintings shown here within the ' current work' section reflect my reaction to being in that landscape, but it was my meetings and discussions with the abstract painter Gail Harvey that turned out to be the catalyst for change.
 Gail works with a considered freedom, a committed honesty, and gives her paintings all the time they need to evolve ; I came home resolved to try and do the same.